pingcap/docs-cn/op-guide/ansible-deployment.md

 ## Deploy the TiDB cluster

 When `ansible-playbook` runs Playbook, the default concurrent number is 5.
-If many target machines are deployed, you can add the `-f` parameter to specify the concurrency, such as `ansible-playbook deploy.yml -f 10`.
+If many deployment target machines are deployed, you can add the `-f` parameter to specify the concurrency, such as `ansible-playbook deploy.yml -f 10`.

 The following example uses the `tidb` user account as the user who runs the service.